nlohmann/json/README.md

 Thanks a lot for helping out!

+## Notes

+- The code contains numerous debug assertions which can be switched off by defining the preprocessor macro `NDEBUG`, see the [documentation of `assert`](http://en.cppreference.com/w/cpp/error/assert).

 ## Execute unit tests

 To compile and run the tests, you need to execute